henriquefsa98/TypeSafeNeuralNetwork/README.md

  ```

- And this kind of problem would only thrown an error at execution time, when the calculations between Vectors and Matrices break the code from incompatible sizes.
+  And this kind of problem would only throw an error at execution time, when the calculations between Vectors and Matrices break the code from incompatible sizes.
- So an user is able do declare a non functional network, and it will only show an error at execution time.
+ So an user is able to declare a non functional network, and it will only show an error at execution time.
 Futhermore, you can't choose an activation function for
  each layer of the network, limiting possible architectures and restricting the problems that the Neural network could solve.